KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - **Count:**
   The total number of attempts the player has made.

-- **Efficiency:**
+- **Absolute Efficiency:**
-  A measure of how close the player's total score is to their theoretical maximum (if every attempt matched their highest score).
-Indicates how efficiently the player is performing relative to their potential.
-100% means every attempt matched their best; lower values mean more variation or missed opportunities.
+  A measure of how close the player's total score is to their theoretical maximum, assuming they played every possible attempt (7 days, twice a day).
+A lower value means the player either missed attempts or didn't perform close to their best in each attempt.

   _Formula:_
+  `Absolute Efficiency = Total Score / (Highest Score × 14)`

+- **Relative Efficiency:**
+  A measure of how close the player's total score is to their theoretical maximum, based only on the number of attempts they actually made.
+It shows how efficiently a player performed in the attempts they actually made, regardless of how many times they played.

+  _Formula:_
-  `Efficiency = Total Score / (Highest Score × Count)`
+  `Relative Efficiency = Total Score / (Highest Score × Attempt Count)`
-  This value is shown as a percentage (%).

 - **Peak-Average Gap:**
   The difference between the player's highest score and their average score.
 It shows the consistency of the player.
 A smaller gap means the player performs close to their best most of the time, while a larger gap suggests occasional high peaks but lower average performance.

   _Formula:_
   `Peak-Average Gap = Highest Score - (Total Score / Count)`

 ---